Do Go On - 360 - Alan Turing & The Enigma

 Thank you.

-Anyway, the first fact, quote or question of this week is Paul Mellor,
+Anyway, the first fact quote or question of this week is Paul Mellor,

-aka lover of savoury puddings.
+aka lover of savory puddings.

 Dave, where do you stand on this?

-Savoury pudding?
+Savory pudding?

-What is a savoury pudding?
+I don't know.
+What is a savoring pudding?

 I don't know.

-Like savouring.
+Like savoring.

 Is Paul going to tell us?